Xiamen University, Chow Institute

 Obtain the estimated equilibrium error: \[ \hat z_t = y_t - \hat\beta x_t. \]

-Estimate the ECM using differenced data: \[ \Delta y_t = \alpha \hat z_{t-1} + \sum_{i=1}^p \phi_i \Delta y_{t-i} + \sum_{j=0}^q \psi_j \Delta x_{t-j} + \varepsilon_t. \]
+Fit the ECM using differenced data and the lagged equilibrium error: \[ \Delta y_t = \alpha \hat z_{t-1} + \sum_{i=1}^p \phi_i \Delta y_{t-i} + \sum_{j=0}^q \psi_j \Delta x_{t-j} + \varepsilon_t. \]

-Suppose we estimate the levels regression \[ y_t = \beta x_t + u_t, \] where \(x_t\) and \(y_t\) are nonstationary.
+Suppose we estimate the levels regression \[ y_t = \beta x_t + u_t, \] and define the residual \(\hat u_t \equiv y_t - \hat\beta x_t\).

-either \(x_t\) and \(y_t\) share a stationary linear combination, or they do not.
+Cointegration is a symmetric property: either \(x_t\) and \(y_t\) share a stationary linear combination, or they do not.

 The Engle–Granger procedure is asymmetric by construction because it relies on a single OLS projection.